NHS Negligence Claims

 - Not obtaining patient consent prior to procedures taking place

 We recognise that patients may be reluctant to bring a claim against the NHS and that there may be feelings of guilt, trepidation and worry.
 Rest assured that the NHS is insured for such occurrences and it is widely acknowledged that patients should receive compensation for losses, injuries and illnesses caused by negligence.
-Our solicitors have worked in many medical negligence cases and are adept at providing a patient, warm and empathetic service to clients just like you.
+Solicitors will have worked on many medical negligence cases and are adept at providing a patient, warm and empathetic service to clients just like you.

 How do I prove that the NHS was negligent?